 Modern cyber defense requires a realistic and thorough understanding of web application security issues.
 Anyone can learn to sling a few web hacks, but effective web application penetration testing requires something deeper.

-SEC542 enables students to assess a web application's security posture and convincingly demonstrate the impact of inadequate security that plagues most organizations.
+SEC542 enables students to assess a web application's security posture and convincingly demonstrate the business impact should attackers exploit the discovered vulnerabilities.

-Students will come to understand major web application flaws, as well as how to identify and exploit them with the intent of demonstrating the potential business impact.
-Along the way, students follow a field-tested and repeatable process to consistently find these flaws and convey what they have learned to their organizations.
-Even technically gifted security geeks often struggle with helping organizations understand risk in terms relatable to business.
-Much of the art of penetration testing has less to do with learning how adversaries are breaking in than it does with convincing an organization to take the risk seriously and employ appropriate countermeasures.
+Students will come to understand common web application flaws, as well as how to identify and exploit them with the intent of demonstrating the potential business impact.
+Along the way, students follow a field-tested and repeatable process to consistently find flaws.
+Information security professionals often struggle with helping organizations understand risk in terms relatable to business.
+Executing awesome hacks is of little value if an organization does not take the risk seriously and employ appropriate countermeasures.
 The goal of SEC542 is to better secure organizations through penetration testing, and not just show off hacking skills.
-The course will help you demonstrate the true impact of web application flaws not only through exploitation but also through proper documenting and reporting.
+The course will help students demonstrate the true impact of web application flaws not only through exploitation but also through proper documenting and reporting.

 In addition to high-quality course content, SEC542 focuses heavily on in-depth, hands-on labs to ensure that students can immediately apply all they learn.